Financial Statement Requirements

 Before you submit your grant application, use the checklist below to ensure you have met all the requirements.

-- Your financial statements must be completed within 12 months of your most recent fiscal year-end and includes comparative information for the prior fiscal year.
+1. OTF requires financial statements for your organization's 2 recent fiscal years.
+This includes the most recent fiscal year and comparative information for the prior fiscal year.

 Get support